Costs in criminal matters

 If one thing is clear in the realm of costs, it is that, in criminal as well as civil proceedings, costs are not to be awarded by way of punishment of the unsuccessful party.
 They are compensatory in the sense that they are awarded to indemnify the successful party against the expense to which he or she has been put by reason of the legal proceedings.

-Once the magistrate has decided to award costs, it is frequently useful to invite the parties to discuss quantum and to seek to reach an agreement.
+Once the judge has decided to award costs, it is frequently useful to invite the parties to discuss quantum and to seek to reach an agreement.
 If unresolved, a hearing on quantum will be required.
 If that cannot be done on the day of the hearing, it is advisable to set a timetable requiring that evidence be filed and exchanged in affidavit form.

 There is no applicable scale of costs.